Supervised ML Solution for Band Assignment in Dual-Band Systems with Omnidirectional and Directional Antennas: Abstract

 \section{Abstract}

-We consider the band assignment (BA) problem in dual-band systems, where the basestation (BS) chooses one of the two available frequency bands (centimeter-wave and millimeter-wave bands) to communicate with the user equipment (UE).
+Many wireless networks, including 5G NR (New Radio) and future beyond 5G cellular systems, are expected to operate on multiple frequency bands.
+This paper considers the band assignment (BA) problem in dual-band systems, where the basestation (BS) chooses one of the two available frequency bands (centimeter-wave and millimeter-wave bands) to communicate with the user equipment (UE).
 While the millimeter-wave band might offer higher data rate, there is a significant probability of outage during which the communication should be carried on the (more reliable) centimeter-wave band.
-We consider two variations of the BA problem, one-shot and sequential BA.
-For the former the BS uses only the currently observed information to decide whether to switch to the other frequency band, for the sequential BA, the BS uses a window of previously observed information to predict the best band for a future time step.
-We provide two approaches to solve the BA problem, (i) a deep learning approach that is based on Long Short Term Memory and/or multi-layer Neural Networks, and (ii) a Gaussian Process based approach, which relies on the assumption that the channel states are jointly Gaussian.
-We compare the achieved performances to several benchmarks in two environments: (i) a stochastic environment, and (ii) microcellular outdoor channels obtained by ray-tracing.
-In general, the deep learning solution shows superior performance in both environments.
+With mobility, the BA can be perceived as a sequential problem, where the BS uses previously observed information to predict the best band for a future time step.

+We formulate the BA as a binary classification problem and propose supervised Machine Learning (ML) solutions.
+We study the problem when both the BS and the UE use (i) omnidirectional antennas and (ii) both use directional antennas.
+In the omnidirectional case, we derive analytical benchmark solutions based on the Gaussian Process (GP) assumption for the inter-band shadow fading.
+In the directional case, where the labeling is shown to be complex, we propose an efficient labeling approach based on the Viterbi Algorithm (VA).
+We compare the performances for two channel models: (i) a stochastic channel and (ii) a ray-tracing based channel.